esl/hwrec_scala/README.md

 sbt -J-Xmx2g run
 ```

-## How to check if it runs correct
+## How to check if it runs correctly
 Open a browser to [http://localhost:4000/index.html](http://localhost:4000/index.html).
 You should see the screen with
 a white drawing area on the left and the recognition area on the right.
 Click `New` button at the top left.
 Try drawing
 digit 0 (zero) as perfectly as possible and as filling up the entire drawing space as possible.
 You should see the